Increasing Customer Loyalty at Your Restaurant With Mobile Marketing

 The second key is personalized messaging: send them a reminder that you miss them and want them to come back to your restaurant.
 Use their first name.
 Customers will feel valued and be more likely to return.

 Mobile marketing for restaurants provides you with direct access to users who have demonstrated an interest in interacting with your business.
 So you definitely want to make sure you’re taking advantage of your privileged access to this pool of customers.

 The “Marketing Rule of 7” states that potential customers needs to “hear” the advertiser’s message at least seven times before they’ll take action to buy that product or service – and a survey conducted by SHIFT found that 82% of survey respondents open every text message and notification.

-Use mobile marketing to create the seven interactions you need to encourage return behavior.
+Use mobile marketing for restaurants to create the seven interactions you need to encourage return behavior.
 When a customer first signs up to a loyalty program, they’ll receive a push notification when they receive enough points for rewards.
 When you send push notifications with special messages or one-time rewards, you’ll be helping your business reach that “Rule of 7” goal.